yaozeye/yaozeye.github.io/cxk/README.md

 > __Ask：The map is displayed incorrectly or very strangely__

-Maybe Network Problem, try refreshing, or check the browser console for resource loading error messages.
+Maybe Network Problem, try a refresh or check the browser console for resource loading error messages.

 > __Ask：I do not respond by pressing the left and right arrow keys__